nsobczak/Lyssa-s-Odyssey/README.md

 - cam follow main character
 - 2 controls: 1 for movement + 1 for shield

+## story

+- wicked dragon transform everybody into ball character and mad one
+- lyssa was protected by fylgja, she was turned into a ball but not totally insane.
+- lyssa will try to defeat the dragon
+- rescue people ? as annex quest

 ## Characters

 - character = lyssa = fighter with its spirits, is she insane ?
 - Fylgja = name of the spirit in its head
 - killer rabbits
 - final boss = v dragon h throwing (rotten ?) salad

+## levels
+- different levels
+- different themes
+- flat levels, ball levels, mixed
+- tuto level